isomerpages/pa-corp/pages/Deepavali in your community.md

 variant: tiptap
 description: Deepavali
 ---
-<p>Deepavali is a beautiful festival celebrated by the Hindu community in
+<p>Deepavali is a beautiful festival celebrated by the Indian community in
 Singapore which serves as a reminder of the triumph of light over darkness and good over evil.
 It is a time for families to come together, share joy, and strengthen bonds through traditions and festivities.</p>